glzr-io/glazewm/README.md

   focus_follows_cursor: false

   # Whether to switch back and forth between the previously focused
-  # workspace when focusing the current workspace.
+  # workspace when focusing on the current workspace.
   toggle_workspace_on_refocus: false

   cursor_jump: